greltel/abap-projects/CONTRIBUTING.md

 - `DELETE TABLE <itab> WITH TABLE KEY (name) = value` cannot be parsed at all and fails the build with `parser_error`.
 Use `DELETE TABLE <itab> FROM <work_area>` instead.
+- `TEST-SEAM` / `TEST-INJECTION` is rejected outright with `Statement TestSeam not supported`, and it fails the whole build rather than the one test that uses it.
+Where something has to be faked, it has to be faked through an interface.

 ---